• About

 This is usually my first step whenever I upcycle anything.
 This antique store vendor had already done a great job of cleaning it… there was hardly any dirt or dust on this rake head at all!

-Two: Cover the Ugly Handle with Ribbon
+Two: Cover the Ugly Handle with a Ribbon

 This particular rake head had gummy duct tape around the handle.
 Instead of trying to remove it, I just covered it up with a burlap ribbon.